 Request maintenance work on a public tree

 If you think there is an issue with a tree on public property, you can log a request online for us to investigate.
-The tree will be inspected and work undertaken where necessary.
+We will inspect the tree and carry out work where necessary.

 Log a request